pcengines/pcengines.github.io/_posts/2020-11-03-PC-Engines-Firmware-v4-12-0-6.md

 2. apu6a has not been tested in this iteration, which significantly decreased the total number of tests.

-3. New USB sticks has had been added, which not necessarily have a good impact on the regression tests results.
+3. New USB sticks had been added, which not necessarily have a good impact on the regression tests results.
 Increased FAIL rate is caused mainly by this change.